niall-byrne/python-in-a-box/README.md

 There may be other strategies that work, and we'd love to hear about them, but this is the most tried and true approach that we have found.

 To use this strategy answer `true` then Cookiecutter asks you if you want to `include_ssh_keys` in your template.

+**Using a password on your Git SSH key provides an additional layer of security that's recommended.**

 ### How will you manage your git configuration?